 #1 – Re-evaluate the price

 One of the biggest reasons why a home won’t sell is due to an inflated price.

-It is not always easy to convince a stubborn owner to consider dropping the asking price but there are a few tricks you can try.
+It’s not always easy to convince a homeowner to consider dropping the asking price but there are a few tricks you can try.

 For instance, ask them to lower the price by a small amount.
 If the house costs R1 million, suggest a price of R990 000.
 They might see it as losing R10 000, but you can argue that they are going to lose more if they continue paying the bond and the house is stuck on the market for the next few months.

 The owner might not even be aware of how much the market in the area has changed since the house was listed.

 Do some research and offer a comparative market analysis to highlight its current state.
 If the owner still won’t budge, take them around the neighbourhood to see what other similar homes are selling for.